irJERAD/steph/content/post/connectedeve.md

 date: "2018-07-05"
 description: "Connected with the cure"
 categories: []
-image: "img/paper/bananafan.png"
+featuredImage: "img/paper/bananafan.png"
-featuredImageDescription: "One and One equals Whole"
+imageDescription: "One and One equals Whole"
 dropCap: true
 displayInMenu: false
 displayInList: true